United Way of Greater L.A. – Pandemic Relief

 Immediate relief funds to a county in crisis

-The pandemic demanded urgent action, which our government, sadly, did not provide.
-In the immediate aftermath of the first stay-at-home orders in LA County, we helped launch the Pandemic Relief Fund to help families and small businesses stay afloat.
-The response was incredible.
 Through a virtual telethon, over $2.2 million was raised right off the bat.
 In total, more than $10 million in funds raised went directly to local initiatives such as meal and grocery distribution, rental assistance, 1 million masks distributed to individuals experiencing homelessness, and education grants to local organizations supporting low-income families through distance learning.
 At its most desperate hour, LA County came together to help its most vulnerable weather the storm.

-COVID-19 pushes live events online.
+COVID-19 pushes live events online

 Few could have anticipated the sudden changes brought about by COVID-19 and its accompanying stay-at-home orders.
 As in-person events went digital, we studied up and added “virtual event producer” to our resumes.
 Through the perfect blend of planning calls, tech rehearsals, and back-end programming, our online programming has reached thousands and counting.
 From virtual panels discussing support for tenants impacted by the pandemic, resources to assist low-income families with distance learning, to a school board candidates forum, we’ve stepped in to ensure that Angelenos continue to receive reliable, firsthand information regardless of whether we can gather in person.